Mean field analysis of reverse annealing for code-division multiple-access multiuser detection: Numerical results

 To verify the RS ansatz and the static approximation, we perform quantum Monte Carlo simulations for the CDMA model.
 We set the system size as $N=500$, the Trotter number as $M=50$, the temperature as $T=0.1$, and the true noise scale as $T_0=0$.
 We use a $100000$ Monte Carlo step (MCS) average after $50000$ MCS equilibrations for each instance.
 We take the configuration average over the spreading codes and the original signals by randomly generating $50$ instances.
 We plot the behavior of the order parameters with respect to the pattern ratio for the fixed annealing parameter $s=0.9$ in Fig. \ref{fig:fig_2} and the annealing parameter for the fixed pattern ratio $\alpha=0.6$ in Fig. \ref{fig:fig_3}.
 The error bar is given by the standard deviation.
 The results obtained by the quantum Monte Carlo simulations are the averages over all of the Trotter slices.
 Following Ref. \cite{Yoshida_2006}, we adopt the magnetization to quantify the performance of the MPM estimation.
-In this study, We refer to the solution representing the ``spinodal 1'' curve as ``branch 1'' and to the solution representing the ``spinodal 2'' curve as ``branch 2''.
+In this study, we refer to the solution representing the ``spinodal 1'' curve as ``branch 1'' and to the solution representing the ``spinodal 2'' curve as ``branch 2''.
 According to Fig. \ref{fig:fig_2}, the results obtained by the quantum Monte Carlo simulations are consistent with the RS solutions, with the exception of the low pattern ratio.
-Figure.\ref{fig:fig_3} shows that the numerical results for the magnetization and the transverse magnetization are consistent with the RS solutions, except for the intermediate values of the annealing parameter.
+Figure.\ref{fig:fig_3} shows that the numerical results for the magnetization is consistent with the RS solutions, except for the intermediate values of the annealing parameter.
 The numerical result of the correlation between the Trotter slices does not follow the RS solutions other than the large annealing parameter, which is close to $1$ \footnote{ We verify the dependence of the order parameters on the Trotter number in our simulations.
 As we increase the Trotter number, the deviation of the correlation between the Trotter slices from the RS solutions decreases.
-The qualitative results are similar to those in the magnetization and the transverse magnetization.} .
-To investigate the deviations between the numerical results and the RS solutions due to the RSB, we check the AT condition and the entropy.
+The qualitative results are similar to those in the magnetization.}.
+To investigate the deviations between the numerical results and the RS solutions due to the replica symmetry breaking (RSB), we compute the Almeida--Thouless (AT) condition and the entropy.
+The details of these formula are written in Appendix \ref{appendix_a}.
 In these problem settings, the AT condition is not broken, and the entropy is positive.
 The deviations between the the numerical results and the RS solutions probably result from the breaking of the static approximation.